 Workplace adjustments, previously known as reasonable adjustments, is the legal term for any adaptation made in the workplace to ensure equal access and opportunity for a disabled person.

 Adjustments should empower a disabled member of staff and prevent any disadvantage compared to non-disabled colleagues.
 Adjustments can be very simple and can include adapting working arrangements or environmental aspects of the workplace.
-Adjustments will vary according to the nature of the disability, how it affects the member of staff’s work and their role at Imperial.
-The member of staff should be considered as an expert on the effects of their disability and the support that they need.
+Adjustments will vary according to the nature of the disability, how it affects the member of staff’s work and their role.
+Examples of adjustments may be useful to consider, but the member of staff should be considered as an expert on the effects of their disability and the support that they need.

-If you are a line manager or have a supervisory role, please also refer to our Supporting disabled staff effectively: Guidance for managers (pdf)
+If you are a line manager, we would also encourage you to read our Supporting disabled staff effectively: Guidance for managers (pdf) document.

-If you have any queries please email EDIC: email@example.com with the subject heading Workplace Adjustment.
+If you have any queries then you can also email the EDI Centre with the subject heading Workplace Adjustment.